Ethos Veterinary Health

 Platelet Replacement Therapy

-Platelet Replacement Therapy takes advantages of the anti-inflammatory properties of platelets.
-Following an injury there is an immediate inflammatory response, evident by the heat and swelling noted at the injured site.
+Platelet Replacement Therapy takes advantage of the anti-inflammatory properties of platelets.
+Following an injury, an immediate inflammatory response is evident by the heat and swelling noted at the injured site.

-Inflammation is essential to stopping the spread of infection, and for allowing the transport of inflammatory cells to the site of the injury.
+Inflammation is essential to stopping the spread of infection and allowing the transport of inflammatory cells to the injury site.
 However, healing cannot take place until the inflammatory response stops.

 Platelets signal the white blood cells to help clean up the inflammation and release growth factors.
 This process ultimately inhibits inflammation and allows the recovery process to begin.